-How we think about Earth processes and evolution has been revolutionised by the recognition that rigid lithospheric plates forming the outer layer of the Earth move relative to one another and interact at their boundaries.
+How we think about Earth processes and evolution has been revolutionised by the recognition that rigid plates forming the outer layer of the Earth move relative to one another and interact at their boundaries.
 This notion is a cornerstone of the unifying theory of Plate Tectonics.
-In this unit, you will be introduced to the fundamental physics of the Earth and how it relates to the driving forces of Plate Tectonics.
+In this unit, you will be introduced to the driving mechanisms of motion and deformation within of the Earth and how they relate to the driving forces of Plate Tectonics.
 You will become familiar with the igneous, metamorphic and sedimentary responses associated with specific tectonic environments, and how they have evolved through Earth's evolution.
 This is a synthesis course integrating all knowledge that you have gained from your Earth Science Major units.

 Field experience is an essential part of the professional training of geologists, environmental scientists and natural resource specialists in general.
 The theory and practice of methods to map, measure and interpret important geological features and characteristics are essential to the study of geology.
 Methods of mapping, orientation and interpretation are necessary skills for resource assessment, geo-exploration and environmental impact assessment.
 This unit assumes knowledge of geological principles and methods, namely structural geology and lithology (sedimentary, igneous and metamorphic rocks).
 It provides professional experiences that are essential for the employability for geology graduates.